jhar/art-map-pasadena/README.md

 A simple node server is included for deploying to services like Heroku.

+The app's functionality is there, but it might not appear to be so because I'm in the middle of revising the UI.

 ## To do:
 * User should be able to interact with events (joining, etc)
 * The UI and visual effects could always be improved